Milford-on-Sea Parish Council is responsible for many village amenities, including:

 Download the Studland Common Management Plan to find out more.

-The Parish Council appoints contractors to maintain all the above land and property (except where indicated).
+The Parish Council appoints contractors to maintain all the above land and property (except where indicated) and employs a part time Ground s Maintenance Operative.
 The Parish Council also manage Hordle Grazing Field and the Sea Front (Hurst Road) play park which is leased from New Forest District Council.

 In addition, Milford-on-Sea Parish Council make valuable observations to the local planning authorities (New Forest District Council and the New Forest National Park Authority) on every planning application and tree work order within the parish boundary.
 Click here for more about planning.